Local school district develops plans to honor graduating students

 “We’ve been bringing in students, their mom and dad.
 One at a time while adhering to social distancing guidelines.
 They get a chance to walk the stage, get their diploma from their parents,” said Button.

-And they have even come up numerous back up plans for prom which is typically held in April.
+And they have even come up with numerous back-up plans for prom, which is typically held in April.

 The school district is hoping for a graduation ceremony on June 13th on the soccer field.